-The BoT has overall responsibility for health and safety, ensuring that:
+The BoT has overall responsibility for health, safety and welfare, ensuring that:

-- the requirements of the Health and Safety at Work Act 1974 etc. are complied with at each school; - there is an effective and enforceable health and safety policy in place for all schools; - the effectiveness of the health and safety policy is reviewed at least annually; - implementation of the health and safety policy is delegated to the individual school LGBs and headteachers with support from the Trust's DOO - all significant health and safety risks have been identified and that suitable control measures are put in place; - the effectiveness of these control measures are reviewed regularly; - adequate resources are assigned to managing health and safety; - there is a suitably qualified and experienced source of competent health and safety advice in place; and - high standards of health and safety are promoted in each school.
+- the requirements of the Health and Safety at Work Act 1974 etc. are complied with at each school: - there is an effective and enforceable health, safety and welfare policy in place for all schools; - the effectiveness of the health and welfare policy is reviewed at least annually; - implementation of the health, safety and welfare policy is delegated to the individual school LGBs and headteachers with support from the Trust's DoO; - all significant health, safety and welfare risks have been identified and that suitable control measures are put in place; - the effectiveness of these control measures are reviewed regularly; - adequate resources are assigned to managing health, safety and welfare; - there is a suitably qualified and experienced source of competent health, safety and welfare advice in place; and - high standards of health, safety and welfare are promoted in each school.